-The financial product promotes environmental and social characteristics by assessing underlying investments against Environmental, Social, and Governance (ESG) criteria using the methodology of the index provider.
-As such, the product is exposed to issuers that demonstrate superior or improve environmental and social practices, while implementing robust corporate governance practices within their sector of activity.
+The manner in which the characteristics are achieved are more particularly described in the section of this SFDR Annex relating to the binding elements of the investment strategy.
+Accordingly, the financial product assesses underlying investments against Environmental, Social, and Governance (ESG) criteria using the methodology of the index provider.
+As such, the product is exposed to issuers that demonstrate superior or improve environmental and social practices, while implementing robust corporate aligned with the Taxonomy or not. governance practices within their sector of activity and through the use of the sustainaibility indicators described below.